 But then, why does ADDR use LEA instead of MOV in case of local variables.
 Well, for the simple reason that

 is an invalid CPU instruction.
 Note that EBP also known as base address is the register used to access stack, and it is in stack where the local variables are stored.

 Hence, LEA is used by ADDR in case of local variables.

-So it is clear that OFFSET is to be used to global variables and ADDR for local variables.
-ADDR could ALSO be used while referring to global variables, BUT OFFSET cannot be used while referring to local variables.
+So it is clear that OFFSET is to be used for global variables and ADDR for local variables.
+ADDR can also be used for global variables, but OFFSET cannot be used while referring to local variables.